 Personal Bio (Optional)

-Dr. Henry V. Burton is an Assistant Professor and the Englekirk Presidential Endowed Chair in Structural Engineering in the Department of Civil and Environmental Engineering at the University of California, Los Angeles (UCLA).
+Dr. Henry V. Burton is an Associate Professor and the Englekirk Presidential Endowed Chair in Structural Engineering in the Department of Civil and Environmental Engineering at the University of California, Los Angeles (UCLA).
 His research aims to understand and model the relationship between the performance of infrastructure systems within the built environment, and the ability of communities to minimize the extent of socioeconomic disruption following extreme events such as major earthquakes.
 He teaches graduate courses on Advanced Structural Analysis and Structural Reliability and an undergraduate course on Structural Testing and Analysis.
 Dr. Burton is a registered structural engineer in the state of California.
 Prior to obtaining his PhD in Civil and Environmental Engineering at Stanford University, he spent six years in practice at Degenkolb Engineers, where he worked on numerous projects involving design of new buildings and seismic evaluation and retrofit of existing buildings.
 He is a recipient of the National Science Foundation Next Generation of Disaster Researchers Fellowship (2014) and the National Science Foundation CAREER Award (2016).